 Independent Impairment Assessments are conducted by specially trained medical practitioners to assist us in making a decision about a client's level of impairment.
 These assessments are required for a person injured in a transport accident, who has made a claim for impairment benefits as a result of sustaining a permanent impairment.

 Impairment assessors play a critical role in ensuring the TAC provides timely and equitable lump sum benefits to a person injured in a transport accident.

 Find out more about Independent Impairment Assessors.

-Independent medical examiners (IMEs) are health professionals approved by the Transport Accident Commission (TAC) to conduct independent medical examinations.
+Independent medical examinations are are conducted by health professionals approved by the Transport Accident Commission (TAC).
 The findings of these examinations are outlined in a report that is used to make decisions about a TAC client’s claim.

 Independent Medical Examiners play a critical role in ensuring the TAC provides the right treatment and benefits to injured Victorians.

 Joint Medical Examinations

 Joint Medical Examinations (JME) are examinations conducted by an independent medical examiner on behalf of the TAC and the client's legal representative.
 The JME process is designed to minimise the number of examinations a client needs to undertake to make a decision on lump sum entitlements.